MageHack/indexing/README.md

 ###Magehack_Indexing

 ## 1. Overview
-Move the indexers to a queue to make the back-end more responsive for store managers.
+Move the indexers to a queue to make the back-end more responsive.

 ## 2. Installation, Configuration & Usage